 He’s always been on my list.
 Ever since I saw his performance at the Secret Policeman’s Ball.
-That mix of bird’s nest (fuck you hairdressers) hair, eyeliner, stovepipe pants and effeminate sexual energy (fuck you and you and you) was mesmerizing.
+That mix of bird’s nest (screw you hairdressers) hair, eyeliner, stovepipe pants and effeminate sexual energy (screw you and you and you) was mesmerising.

 Here’s what Russell Brand and I have in common.
 We were both born in the 70’s.
 We’re both brunettes.
 We both loved Katy Perry when we were younger.
 And we both love our Mums.

 Oh.
 My.
 God.
 We are practically cousins.